In Time: Critical response

 Review aggregator Rotten Tomatoes reports that 36% of 173 critics gave the film a positive review; the average rating is 5.30/10.
 The website's consensus reads, "In Times intriguing premise and appealing cast are easily overpowered by the blunt, heavy-handed storytelling."
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, gives the film a score of 53 based on 36 reviews.
 CinemaScore polls reported that the average grade moviegoers gave the film was a "B-" on an A+ to F scale.

-Roger Ebert gave the film a positive review with 3 stars out of 4, noting that the "premise is damnably intriguing", but "a great deal of this film has been assembled from standard elements".
-Henry Barnes noted that Will is "one of the 99%" and calls the character "a Rolex Robin Hood".
+Roger Ebert of The Chicago Sun-Times gave the film a largely positive review with 3 stars out of 4, noting that the "premise is damnably intriguing" and praising Timberlake's performance, but also lamenting how "a great deal of this film has been assembled from standard elements".

+Henry Barnes for The Guardian gave a mixed but favorable review, stating "[the film's political] allegory is clunky [yet] this is still a playful caper that ticks along on the strength of its cast."

-The Atlantic's Noah Berlatsky argued that the film depicted inequality as "sexy" in its portrayal of a romance between a lower-class and upper-class character, and describing the characters' bank robberies as the "hoariest of get-rich schemes" that operates within the capitalist system rather than dismantling it.
-Writing for Time magazine, Richard Corliss praised the premise but criticized Niccol's direction of the cast, writing that his "imagination is vigorously literary but not thrillingly cinematic", describing the film's second half as devolving into poorly executed action sequences.
-Manohla Dargis gave the film a mixed review, comparing the story to the works of Philip K. Dick, as well as Niccol's earlier film Gattaca with the inclusion of the "master-slave dialectic" between the rich and the poor, like that of the genetically perfect and imperfect in his earlier work.
+In a review for The Atlantic, Noah Berlatsky argued the film was intended as a critique of capitalism but actually depicted economic inequality as "sexy" in its portrayal of a romance between a lower-class and upper-class character, and described the characters' bank robberies as the "hoariest of get-rich schemes" which operated within the capitalist system rather than dismantling it as the characters claimed.

+Writing for Time magazine, Richard Corliss praised the premise but criticized Niccol's direction of the cast, writing how Niccol's "imagination is vigorously literary but not thrillingly cinematic", describing the film's second half as devolving into poorly executed action sequences.

+Manohla Dargis gave the film a mixed review in The New York Times, comparing the story to the works of Philip K. Dick, as well as Niccol's earlier film Gattaca with the inclusion of the "master-slave dialectic" between the rich and the poor, like that of the genetically perfect and imperfect in Gattaca.
 Dargis also noted the appearance of Holocaust imagery, in which the poor remain lying where they die.